-Slow TV, Linen Harvest, Summer 2022
+Slow TV, Linen Harvest, 2022

 The Slow TV experience will be from dawn to dusk.
 Expect a slower pace of documenting that transports you to the flax fields as you watch the linen harvest as it is happening.
 There is no editing, commentary or staged filming but the natural happenings of the harvest.

 The date of the Slow TV event can only be predicted a few days ahead of the harvest of the flax crop at Silverburn Flax Mill.
 Nature defines the harvest and cannot be hurried.
 We will follow the flax crop during the months of August and September 2022 to monitor when it is ready to harvest and for the Slow TV event to document the process.
 Filming is dependent on the flax crop and the weather.

 This is a free event that will streamed live on this page of our website.

 About Silverburn Flax Mill

 Silverburn Flax Mill Redevelopment is a major community-led initiative for wellbeing, enterprise and employment, benefiting the people of Levenmouth and beyond.
 The currently derelict B-listed former Flax Mill building will be brought back to life, creating a sustainable and iconic centre piece for Silverburn Park.